 Later I found an illustration of this machine in Starley Brothers 1894 French catalogue, together with a detail of the unique wheel rims.
 Catalogue images are courtesy of the Veteran-Cycle Club’s excellent library.

 The bicycle is remarkably original and unspoilt, with quite a bit of original enamel and nickel remaining, and even tantalising vestiges of a gold head transfer.
 There are a number of very nice and fine features which one might expect from such a prestigious maker.
 The pedals are beautifully made, and the cranks are of very fine round section.
 The bearing cases are unusual and fine, extending into the head tube, and all the radial spokes are butted – The rear spokes are very heavily double butted, whilst the front spokes are finer and single butted.
 There is a particularly nice wire lamp bracket.

-Coming with extensive French provenance I expect that it was originally supplied to one of Starley’s French agencies, which would also explain the presence of the French made ‘Brown’ saddle.
+Coming with extensive French provenance it’s clear that it was originally supplied to one of Starley’s French agencies, which would also explain the presence of the French made ‘Brown’ saddle.
 Surviving lightweight road racer’s such as this are rare, I think partly because they often had 30 inch front rims, the tyres for which soon became obsolete.
+This one has 28 inch rims.
 When I bought the machine I noticed the unusual rims and thought that I would never be able to make the bike usable, but remarkably the now rare size of 28 x 1 3/4 inch tyres fitted snugly on the rims, making it usable again and a delight to ride.
 Unfortunately these tyres have an ugly modern tread pattern, and I am looking for an old pair with more a suitable appearance.

 Click on photo’s for large scale detailed images